congle-ibl/manage-bookstore/README.md

 # Manage Bookstore

-## How to run
+## How to run:

-1. Open terminal and change your directory to this project
+1. Open terminal and change your directory to this project.

-2. Build project: `cabal build`
+2. Build project: `cabal build`.

-3. Run project: `cabal run`
+3. Run project: `cabal run`.

 ## Features:

 This application is to manage a bookstore with basic actions:
-+ Add a new book to the bookstore, a book has 6 attributes: id, title, author, publishing year, price and quantity
++ Add a new book to the bookstore, a book has 6 attributes: id, title, author, publishing year, price and quantity.
-+ Show all books in the bookstore
++ Show all books in the bookstore.
-+ Edit a book by id
++ Edit a book by id.
-+ Delete a book by id
++ Delete a book by id.

 The application's menu:
 ```